What is the minimum TOEFL, PTE, or IELTS exam score required for international students who apply to the MBA program?

 My friend received a call informing her that she had been accepted.
 I haven't received a call.
 Does that mean I wasn't accepted?

 No, this does not automatically mean that you have not been accepted.
 When possible, the Admissions Committee will try to call or email admitted applicants to inform them of the decision, but we cannot guarantee that all applicants will be contacted.
-Your decision will be mailed to you according to the timeline for the round in which you applied.
+You will be able to view your decision online beginning at 12:00 PM EST on the notification date that corresponds with the round in which you applied.

 What should I do if I need an early decision on my application?